splunk/public-o11y-docs/get-started/get-started-guide/initial-rollout.rst

 To set up Splunk Infrastructure Monitoring, complete the following steps:

 #.
-Use the integrations for AWS, Azure and GCP to collect infrastructure metrics for applications hosted on cloud service providers.
+Use the integrations for AWS, Azure, and GCP to collect infrastructure metrics for applications hosted on cloud service providers.
 See :ref:`get-started-connect`.
 #.
 Use the integrations for Kubernetes, Linux, and Windows to collect higher-resolution infrastructure metrics and logs.
     * For the most rapid deployment, use automatic discovery and configuration.
 See :ref:`discovery_mode`.
-    * If automatic discovery does not support your use case, install the collector for your data source.
+    * If automatic discovery does not support your use case, install the Collector for your data source.
 See :ref:`get-started-k8s`, :ref:`get-started-linux`, or :ref:`get-started-windows`.

 .. _phase2-apm:

 Set up Splunk Application Performance Monitoring (APM)
 ========================================================

-Use Splunk Application Performance Monitoring (APM) to monitor and troubleshoot microservices-based applications.
-APM monitors applications by collecting distributed traces, which are a collection of spans or actions that complete a transaction.
+Use Splunk APM to monitor and troubleshoot microservices-based applications.
+Splunk APM monitors applications by collecting distributed traces, which are a collection of spans or actions that complete a transaction.
 After you instrument your applications, Splunk APM collects and analyzes every trace and span and provides full-fidelity, infinite-cardinality exploration of trace data.
 Use Splunk APM trace data to break down and analyze application performance across any dimension.

-To set up Splunk Application Performance Monitoring, complete the following steps:
+To set up Splunk APM, complete the following steps:

 #.
 If you used automatic discovery and configuration to instrument your infrastructure, you're already capturing APM data for supported technologies.
 See :ref:`discovery_mode`.

    To send APM trace data for technologies not supported by automatic discovery, deploy the Splunk distribution of the OpenTelemetry Collector.
-Follow the guided setup steps for the collector for Kubernetes, Linux, and Windows.
+Follow the guided setup steps for the Collector for Kubernetes, Linux, and Windows.
 See :ref:`get-started-k8s`, :ref:`get-started-linux`, or :ref:`get-started-windows`.
 #.
-To instrument your applications, you can export spans to a collector running on the host or in the Kubernetes cluster that you deployed in the previous step.
-The collector endpoint varies depending on the language you are instrumenting.
+To instrument your applications, you can export spans to a Collector running on the host or in the Kubernetes cluster that you deployed in the previous step.
+The Collector endpoint varies depending on the language you are instrumenting.
 Use the specific guided setups for each language.
 See :ref:`get-started-application`.

 .. _phase2-rum:

 Set up Splunk Real User Monitoring (RUM)
 ==========================================

-Use Splunk Real User Monitoring (RUM) to get visibility into the experience of your end users across device types, web browsers, and geographies.
-RUM connects transactions from the web browser through back-end services, so your on-call engineers can spot slowness or errors, regardless of where a problem originates across a distributed system.
+Use Splunk RUM to get visibility into the experience of your end users across device types, web browsers, and geographies.
+Splunk RUM connects transactions from the web browser through back-end services, so your on-call engineers can spot slowness or errors, regardless of where a problem originates across a distributed system.

-To set up Splunk Real User Monitoring, complete the following steps:
+To set up Splunk RUM, complete the following steps:

 #.
 To turn on RUM data capture, you need to create an access token.
 You can use an access token for either browser RUM or mobile RUM.
 Mobile RUM is available for both Android and iOS devices.
 See :ref:`rum-setup` for steps to set up an access token.
 #.
 Use the guided setup to create the required code snippets to use to instrument your webpages.
-The JavaScript resources can be self hosted, CDN hosted, or deployed as an NPM package for single-page web applications.
+The JavaScript resources can be self-hosted, CDN-hosted, or deployed as an NPM package for single-page web applications.
     * Go to the :new-page:`guided setup for browser instrumentation <https://login.signalfx.com/#/gdi/scripted/browser/step-1?category=use-case-user-experience&gdiState=%7B%22integrationId%22:%22browser%22%7D>`.
     * See :ref:`browser-rum-install` for detailed manual installation instructions.
 #.
 Use the guided setup for iOS and Android mobile device monitoring.